 A common mistake, often ignored by the designers is the use of similar tone both for the text as well as for the background.

 This reminds me of my childhood days when I used to play with tools and try gradients on my text.
 Grow up, designers.
 If you are using smaller text, avoid using a gradient, especially rainbow gradient.
 Read this, 7 Principles of Typographic Contrast.

 12. Fear of White Space

 Not using all the available space appropriately is also a habit of a bad graphic designer.
-He good designer places all the elements in a graphic well and makes the best use of the available white space.
+A good designer places all the elements in a graphics well and makes the best use of the available white space.

 13. Type Scaling